loomts/ipfs-cluster/README.md

 3. Get data or reconstruct, first make clusterPin store the cid of data and parity shards and data shards' size(when erasure coding). metaPin(rootPin) points to clusterPin. when get command received, cluster will first use simple dag try to get all data by traversal and `BlockGet`.
 If it cannot get all data, then try to get data and parity shards separately, finally use reedsolomon reconstruct.

 ### TODO
+1. Send parity shards to one machine by one stream.
+2. After reconstructing, find some peers and add recovered data to IPFS and pin it.
-1. Now use the sharding dag_service to store the origin file and single dag_service to store single file.
+3. Now use the sharding dag_service to store the origin file and single dag_service to store single file.
 Need to make a new adder module to combine it.
-2. After reconstructing, find some peers and add recovered data to IPFS and pin it.
-3. Send parity shards to one machine by one stream
-4. check why total shard size not fit
+4. Check why total shard size not fit.
+5. Use docker test reedsolomon module.

 ---
 [![Made by](https://img.shields.io/badge/By-Protocol%20Labs-000000.svg?style=flat-square)](https://protocol.ai)